Caijiale7/Disease-Mapping/README.md

 This project aims to standardize pharmaceutical indication information by:

 - Identifying the core disease entity from indication descriptions;
-- Separating diseases from treatment-related qualifiers (e.g., disease stage, biomarker status, treatment line);
+- Separating core diseases from disease modifiers (e.g., disease stage, severity, biomarker status, genetic subtype, and clinical phenotype);
-- Mapping diseases to ICD-10 classifications;
+- Mapping standardized disease entities to ICD-10 classifications;
-- Mapping standardized diseases to internal disease categories;
+- Mapping ICD-10-standardized diseases to internal disease categories;
 - Preserving ambiguous and unmapped records for manual review.

+The project does not rely only on keyword matching.
+Clinical interpretation and disease ontology alignment are required during mapping.

 ---